 If a non-English-language reference is listed, the original language should be indicated, as shown in the following sample:

-[One of the best methods would be to get the reference from pubmed using Summary text feature
+[One of the best methods would be to get the reference from PubMed using the Summary text feature]

-- Step 2: On the abstract page on upper right hand, click on ‘Abstract’ to open a drop down
+- Step 2: On the abstract page on the upper right hand, click on ‘Abstract’ to open a drop-down

-- Step 3: Select Summary Text from the drop dpwn
+- Step 3: Select Summary Text from the drop-down

 Smaller tables considered to be integral to the manuscript can be pasted into the document text file.
 Such tables should be formatted using the ‘Table object’ in a word processing program to ensure that columns of data are kept aligned when the file is sent electronically for review.